 The majority of North American homeowners are doing everything possible to keep their families warm this winter.
 However, there is a point that many overlook — the warmer your air, the drier it is.

-By adding a whole-home humidifier to your HVAC system, you can adjust humidity levels through your thermostat.
-You will have the ability to set the humidity to any level you desire without worrying about changing the system on and off.
-At the end of the heating season, your humidifier can be drained and turned off until it is needed again.
+By adding a whole-home humidifier to your HVAC system, you can modify humidity levels through your thermostat.
+You will have the ability to place the humidity to any level you want without worrying about changing the system on and off.
+When the heating season ends, your humidifier can be drained and shut down until it is needed again.
 The only maintenance your humidifier should need can be performed by your Service Exerts technician during your regular HVAC tune-ups.

-Humidity is oftentimes neglected as an element of indoor comfort and air quality.
-Consider these reasons why a whole home humidifier is worth the investment:
+Humidity is oftentimes neglected as a component of indoor comfort and air quality.
+Think about these reasons why a whole home humidifier is worth the investment:

 Healthy Air, Healthy You

-Since humidifiers add moisture to the nasal passages and respiratory systems, they could also help reduce snoring and, in some cases, do away with it completely resulting in a full night of uninterrupted sleep.
+Since humidifiers add moisture to the nasal passages and respiratory systems, they could also help reduce snoring and, in some cases, do away with it completely leading to a full night of uninterrupted sleep.

 And, do you apply more moisturizing products in the winter?
-That is likely due to the air drying out your skin and lips, leading to itchy, dull spots and cracks.
-Adding moisture from a humidifier will help keep your skin and lips smooth by preventing the dry, flakiness that accompanies the cold winter months.
+That could be due to the air drying out your skin and lips, creating itchy, dull spots and cracks.
+Adding moisture with the help of a humidifier will help keep your skin and lips smooth by preventing the dry, flakiness that accompanies the cold winter months.

 Save on Energy Bills

 A whole-home humidifier doesn’t just add to your health – it adds to your wallet.
-Increasing the amount of moisture in the air normally helps your home feel warmer at a lower temperature, reducing your heating expenses.
+Increasing the amount of moisture in the air normally helps your home feel warmer at a lower temperature, lowering your heating expenses.
 Low humidity can also decrease the efficiency of your home’s heating system.
-Air that captures more moisture can hold more heat, which means it will feel warmer.
-Accordingly, low humidity in your home means the air will be cooler, causing you to have to turn up the heat more than necessary to be comfortable.
+Air that captures more moisture can maintain more heat, which means it will feel warmer.
+Accordingly, low humidity in your home means the air will be cooler, causing you to have to turn up the heat more than necessary to feel comfortable.

 Stop the Static